BrandonIW/SSH_Failed_Auth_Monitor/README.md

 * -t      Optional: Timelimit (in minutes).
 The program keeps track of each locked-out-IP's last failed login attempt.
 If it has been -t minutes since the last failed login, the           IPTABLE rule is removed and the IP's number of failed logins is reset to 0

-* -l      Optional: Specify a logfile to monitor.
+* -f      Optional: Specify a logfile to monitor.
 By default, monitors /var/log/auth.log

 ## Quickstart
 1) Download .ZIP File and extract to a directory of your choice